Radiographer: Job Duties & Requirements

 Career and Economic Outlook

-Job opportunities in healthcare continue to grow, and the field of radiography is no exception.
-Radiologist technologists and technicians were to have a 28% increase in jobs from 2010 to 2020, based on data from the U.S. Bureau of Labor Statistics (BLS).
+Radiologic technologists were to have a 9% increase in jobs from 2014 to 2024, based on data from the U.S. Bureau of Labor Statistics (BLS).
 While hospitals remain the largest employers of radiography technicians, clinics, dentist's offices and diagnostic imaging centers are also in need of qualified radiographers.
-The BLS reported the median annual income for radiologic technologists at $54,620 in 2012.
+The BLS reported the median annual income for radiologic technologists at $56,670 in 2015.

 Alternative Career Options